StanfordBDHG/OpenTSLM/README.md

 ## 🚀 Quickstart with pretrained models

-EmbedHealth provides a factory class called `OpenTSLM` for easily loading pre-trained models from Hugging Face Hub.
+A factory class called `OpenTSLM` for easily loading pre-trained models from Hugging Face Hub.
 The `load_pretrained` method automatically detects the model type and returns the appropriate model instance.

 ```python